In today’s interview I get to speak with creator and founder of F.R.E.A.K Coffee, Asher Yaron.

 If you missed that episode I highly recommend listening to what Asher had to share on why drinking freshly roasted coffee is so good for our health.

 But while this first step is essential, how we approach the next steps in the process will also impact on the final result of the coffee.

 I am looking forward to taking all this information and experimenting at home to get a fully customized cup of coffee.

 Special thanks to Asher for joining me on the show.
-Enjoy the episode!

 Show Notes with Timestamp Links

-Highlights of what we talk about during the interview:
+Find summarised highlights of what we talk about during the interview.

 You can also visit Coffeetruther.com to find all Asher’s videos from Coffee University his YouTube channel, as well as his other videos and articles where he talks about debunks myths and other claims made by the coffee industry.
 Here you will also be able to find links to his new book called Coffee – The Fourth Wave: A fresh roasting revolution which will be available to buy in 4 to 6 week and will be offered at 40% discount through the site.